 Table 4 presents the correlation coefficients between the variables.
 The highest correlations were established for aggression in general and for the reactive-direct subtype.
-All children with difficulties in EQ presented a high level of this type of aggression, while those with optimal EQ presented a fundamentally low level of aggression.
+All children with difficulties in EQ presented a high level of this type of aggression, while those with optimal EQ presented a fundamentally low level of this type of aggression.
 Most of the non-significant correlations were established with proactive-relational aggression.
 The most strongly correlated levels and indicators of emotional understanding with respect to aggression were: beliefs, understanding of emotional regulation, reflective level, and general emotional understanding.

 The strongest correlation identified between the different forms of aggression was between direct proactive and reactive aggression (r = .565; p < .001).
-Moderate correlations were found between direct reactive aggression and relational aggression (r = .464; p

-- <.001), as well as relational reactive and direct relational proactive.
-The correlation between proactive direct and proactive relational aggression was also significant (r = .399; p - <.001).
-In contrast, the latter did not correlate with both direct (r = .184; p = .062) and relational (r = .175; p = .078) reactive forms of aggression.
+Moderate correlations were found between direct reactive and relational aggression (r = .464; p < .001), as well as reactive and direct proactive relational aggression.
+The correlation between direct proactive and relational proactive aggression was also significant (r = .399; p < .001).
+In contrast, the latter did not correlate with reactive forms of aggression, both direct (r = .184; p = .062) and relational (r = .175; p = .078.